Lucas-Steinmann/racad/README.md

 # RACAD

-RACAD stands for runtime accessible class attribute docstrings.
+RACAD stands for Runtime Access for Class Attribute Docstrings.
 This is the source code accompanying [my blogpost](https://www.steinm.net/blog/runtime_accessible_class_attribute_docstrings/) (not online yet).

 You can copy this code into your own project or use it as a library.